jamesrharwood/thesis/chapters/10_pilot/_notes/_sample.md

 #### Study Aim: Broad vs Narrow?

-We could make ours more narrow by narrowing the question to e.g. early career researchers or a particular guideline.
+We could make ours more narrow by narrowing the question to e.g., early career researchers or a particular guideline.

 Given that experience was one dimension that was flagged, is that sensible?